-Although survival rates are now in the order of 85% for childhood ALL, older AYAs have a much poorer prognosis.
-Factors accounting for the differences in outcome include heterogeneity in disease biology, host factors (both physiologic and psychosocial) and, importantly, the therapeutic approach and the referral center, being either a pediatric or an adult care hospital.
-The definition of this age group is somehow confusing, although the National Cancer Institute has defined the AYA cancer population as being between the ages of 15 and 39 years(43).

-Among the biologic factors observed in AYA, a T-lineage phenotype appears to be more common in AYA, as well as an ETP phenotype.
-Good-risk cytogenetic aberrations, such as ETV6/RUNX1 rearrangements and hyperdiploidy tend to disappear with age progression, whereas the BCR/ABL1 rearrangement and the BCR/ABL1-like features tend to increase; as mentioned above, the latter seems to prevail in the AYA group.

-With regard to host factors, several features are responsible for increased treatment toxicity, including differences in the metabolism of chemotherapeutic agents, depleted marrow reserve and increased extramedullary toxicity, overall resulting in an increased frequency of life-threatening infections, organ failure, treatment delays and dose reductions in planned chemotherapy compared to childhood ALL.
-It has been hypothesized that treatment intensification and introduction of pediatric-oriented regimens in AYA might improve the outcome of these patients.
-Indeed, several comparative retrospective studies have shown a clear advantage in treating AYA with these approaches, leading to a 5- to 6-year eventfree survival (EFS) that overcomes 60% (44-48), as opposed to 30-50% with adult-based protocols (with few exceptions(49)).
-These differences are likely to be ascribed to the use of higher doses of drugs and introduction of asparaginase.

-Currently, several prospective clinical trials worldwide are using pediatric-inspired(50-52) or unmodified pediatric protocols(53) for AYA with extremely variable age limits.
-While these trials confirm the overall efficacy of this strategy, it must be noted that in older AYA patients the percentage of deaths in CR and chemotherapy-related deaths may be high, thus indicating that these regimens should possibly be administered up to the age of 40.
+Although survival rates are in the order of 85% for childhood ALL, older AYAs have a less favorable prognosis.
+The differences in outcome are sustained by the heterogeneity in disease biology, physiologic and psychosocial factors, the therapeutic approach and the referral center, being either a pediatric or an adult care hospital.
+The definition of this age group is somehow confusing, although the National Cancer Institute has defined the AYA cancer population as being between 15 and 39 years(49).
+Among the biologic factors observed, a T-lineage phenotype, as well as an ETP phenotype, is more common in AYA.
+Good-risk cytogenetic aberrations, such as ETV6/RUNX1 rearrangements and hyperdiploidy disappear with age progression, whereas the BCR/ ABL1 rearrangement and the BCR/ABL1-like features tend to increase; as mentioned above, the latter seems to prevail in the AYA group.
+As for host factors, several features are responsible for increased treatment toxicity, including differences in the metabolism of chemotherapeutic agents, depleted marrow reserve and increased extramedullary toxicity, overall resulting in an increased frequency of life-threatening infections, organ failure, treatment delays and dose reductions in planned chemotherapy compared to childhood ALL.
+Nonetheless, it has been documented that treatment intensification and the use of pediatric-oriented regimens in AYA improve the outcome of these patients.
+Indeed, several comparative retrospective studies have shown a clear advantage in treating AYA with these approaches, leading to a 5-6-year event-free survival (EFS) that overcomes 60%(50-54), as opposed to 30-50% with adult-based protocols (with few exceptions(55)).
+These differences are likely to be due to the use of higher doses of drugs and introduction of asparaginase.
+Currently, several prospective clinical trials worldwide are using pediatric-inspired(56-58) or unmodified pediatric protocols(59) for AYA with extremely variable age limits.
+While these trials confirm the overall efficacy of this strategy, it must be noted that in older AYA patients, the percentage of chemotherapy-related deaths in CR may be high, suggesting that these regimens should be possibly administered up to the age of 40.